 Bhisham Sahni’s A Feast for the Boss portrays the internalized colonialism of the post-independent generation and their eagerness to please the English.
-The Homecoming by Usha Priyamvada relates the story of a man returning home after years of working outside post retirement from the Railways and finding himself out of place in his family.
+The Homecoming by Usha Priyamvada relates the story of a man returning home after years of working outside post-retirement from the Railways and finding himself out of place in his family.
 Each author has subtly but surely captured the helplessness of ageing parents who are visibly out of sync with the times and their own families.

-Trishanku by Mannu Bhandari captures the complexity of a mother-daughter’s relationship.
+Trishanku by Mannu Bhandari captures the complexity of a mother-daughter relationship.
 And finally, Forgive Me by Shivani set in the locales of Kumaon ruminates in a past of unrequited love, regret and the shame a woman is put through when she is considered immoral.

-I thoroughly enjoyed The Greatest Hindi Stories Ever Told, though it does disservice to women authors.
-The collection is sometimes grim, sometimes sweet, and at all times, a wonderful insight into an important, if slightly over-represented moment in Indian history.
+I thoroughly enjoyed The Greatest Hindi Stories Ever Told, though it does a disservice to women authors.
+The collection is sometimes grim, sometimes sweet, and at all times, a wonderful insight into an important, if a slightly over-represented moment in Indian history.